Skip to content

 Summer born children

-If your child is summer born or is out of year group and is currently being educated a year below their chronological age group, you need to apply in year 5 to delay their application for a secondary school place until the following academic year (September 2025).
+If your child is summer born and educated a year below their chronological age group, or is currently being educated a year below their chronological age group for another reason, you need to apply in year 5 to request a delay for their application for a secondary school place until the following academic year (September 2026).

 However, the decision to admit a child out of year group a year later than usual, remains a matter for the admission authority of individual schools.